devops-works/binenv/README.md

 ## What

-`binenv` will help you download, install and manage the binaries programs (a.k.a. distributions) you need in you everyday DevOps life (e.g. kubectl, helm, ...).
+`binenv` will help you download, install and manage the binaries programs (we call them "distributions") you need in you everyday DevOps life (e.g. kubectl, helm, ...).

 Think of it as a `tfenv` + `tgenv` + `helmenv` + ...